Graduateshotline

 The fee includes test reports for the candidate, the high school, and four colleges if their codes were provided during registration.

-In addition to this, the candidate will have to pay an extra amount for late registration, standby testing, to change the test date or center, and to avail of a 5th or 6th scorecard for other universities(if applicable).
-The details of the additional charges may vary from time to time and are available on the official website of ACT.
+In addition, the candidate will have to pay an extra amount for late registration, standby testing, to change the test date or center, and to avail of a 5th or 6th scorecard for other universities(if applicable).
+The details of the additional charges may vary from time to time and are available on the official ACT website.
 The details of the additional fee, as of now, are below:

 PurposeFee